P1sec/gea-implementation/README.md

 ### Rust

 The Rust implementation is provided under the `gea-rs` subdirectory.
 It is an independant crate which contains documentation.

 Examples of usage are present in the [`lib.rs`](gea-rs/src/lib.rs) file.
 These examples are also tests, which can be run using the following command:

 ```console-session
 cargo test --release
 ```

 ## How do those LFSR-based algorithms work?

-It should first be noted that GEA-1 and GEA-2, which are very similar (GEA-1 is just an extension of GEA-2 with an higher amount of processing) are bit-oriented stream ciphers.
+It should first be noted that GEA-1 and GEA-2, which are very similar (GEA-2 is just an extension of GEA-1 with an higher amount of processing, and apparently not weakened) are bit-oriented stream ciphers.

 A stream cipher, like the well-known RC4 or GEA-1, works by the Xor operation.
 Also, the Xor operation being symmetrical, this means that encrypting is the same